jswrenn/transmutation-foundation/src/scope-mechanism.md

 # How does `Scope` ensure safety?

+It's generally unsound to construct instances of types for which you do not have a constructor.

 If `BikeshedIntrinsicFrom` *lacked* a `Scope` parameter; e.g.,:
 ```rust,ignore
 // we'll also omit `NEGLECT` for brevity